 - 1/4 cup (60g) Citric acid

-- dried calendula flower petals
+- dried Calendula flower petals

 - 1/2 tsp Lavender essential oil

-- dried lavender buds
+- dried Lavender stems

 - 1/2 tsp Peppermint essential oil

-- dried peppermint leaves, crushed
+- dried crushed peppermint leaves

 I’ve created this recipe to be both natural and very easy to make.
 The trouble with making bath bombs is getting them the right consistency — too dry and they won’t hold form and too wet and they get stuck in the mold.
 That’s why I advise using a silicone mini muffin tray to make this herbal bath bomb recipe.
 They’ll pop out easily and make creating bath bombs stress-free.
 You can use two-piece bath bomb molds for this recipe too but they’re a lot more tricky to master.

-- Place the baking soda, citric acid, and epsom salts in a bowl and whisk together.
+- Place the baking soda, citric acid, and Epsom salts in a bowl and whisk together.

-- Spray the mixture with a couple pumps of witch hazel and stir.
+- Spray the mixture with a couple of pumps of witch hazel and stir.
 Continue spraying and stirring until the mixture is the right consistency.

 - The consistency should be like lightly damp sand.
 Not too wet but just enough to hold form when you squeeze it together in your hand.
 If the mixture easily crumbles, add another spritz of witch hazel, mix, and try again.

 - Decorate the bottoms with more peppermint leaves if you’d like